 - Natural disasters: 2017 was a record-breaking year for natural disasters.
 Hurricanes and immobilizing snowstorms can put independent workers out of work for a long time without the protection of an employer.
 Without some preventative planning, small businesses may be at risk for having to close doors altogether.

-- #MeToo: In a way that only social media can do, the #MeToo movement has given a loud voice to a quiet, but longstanding complaint.
+- #MeToo: In a way that only social media can do, the #MeToo movement has given a loud voice to a quiet, but a longstanding complaint.
 What was formally a pervasive problem across all industries is now the stuff of crumbling careers and sweeping policy change.
 In the wake of the attention, many big companies adjusted their events, including prohibiting booze, at their 2017 holiday parties in an effort to prevent any bad behavior.

 - Paw-ternity leave?
 With the woman who was granted two days’ sick pay to care for ailing dog, 2017 has us wondering if paw-ternity leave will be yesterday’s headline and tomorrow’s standard practice.